nest/nest-simulator/doc/userdoc/release_notes/v3.2/index.rst

 The functions :py:func`.GetDefaults` and :py:func`.SetDefaults` have
 been extended to also work on the global properties of recording backends.
-This new mechanism complements backend property access via nested dictionaries and oftentimes leads to simpler and more readable
+This new mechanism replaces backend property access via nested dictionaries and leads to simpler and more readable code:
-code:

 +----------------------------------------+------------------------------------------+
 | NEST 3.1                               | NEST 3.2                                 |